 Painting your home can be inconvenient and time consuming, but it’s easier than it seems.
 It’s a good investment that extends the integrity and good looks of what, for most people, is their single greatest asset.

 Paint is your house’s first defense against the elements and the first impression guests and potential buyers receive.
-When paint fades, chips or peels, it’s obviously time to repaint.
-But there are other telltale signs.
+Here are 8 signs it’s time to paint a house.

 1. Flaking, bubbling or cracking paint

 These signs often signal dry rot, wet rot or mold caused by failed weatherproofing.
 Strong sunlight, harsh winters, extreme humidity, storms, blowing sand and ocean breezes can contribute to the damage.

 Most caulks are designed to expand and contract along with your house.
 As your home is exposed to more extreme weather cycles (think sunny days and freezing nights) caulking will lose its elasticity.
 If the beads are hard and resistant when you press down, it’s probably time to call an expert to re-caulk and check for damage.

 Sun bleaching is common, and dark hues tend to fade faster than paler shades.
 Fading on shady sides of the house, however, indicates problems with the vapor barrier or with water intrusion.
 Look for seemingly mysterious stains dripping downward on the paint.
 If water-soluble materials designed for home interiors end up outside the house, it’s a sign of water leaks.
 If you can’t pinpoint the source, call an expert.